-- 16. A list of all documents issued for the Conference will be included in an Information Paper (CTBT-Art.XIV/2015/INF.6), which will contain, in addition to the documents listed in paragraph 15, the list of participants (CTBT-Art.XIV/2015/INF.5) and the report of the Conference (CTBT-Art.XIV/2015/6). - 17.
-Mr Fumio Kishida, Minister for Foreign Affairs of Japan, and Mr Erlan A. Idrissov, Minister of Foreign Affairs of Kazakhstan, presided over the beginning of the first plenary meeting after their election.
-Iraq, Japan, Kazakhstan and Peru presided over the second part of the first plenary meeting after the adoption of the Final Declaration of the Conference and over the second plenary meeting. - 18.
-At the first plenary meeting, speaking under agenda item 3, the Secretary-General of the United Nations addressed the Conference.
-The Secretary-General welcomed the recent ratification of the Treaty by Angola, the Congo and Niue, which had brought the number of ratifying States to 164. - 19.
-At the same meeting, speaking under agenda item 4, the Minister for Foreign Affairs of Japan and the Minister of Foreign Affairs of Kazakhstan addressed consecutively the Conference on behalf of the Presidency.
+- 18. A list of all documents issued for the Conference will be included in an Information Paper (CTBT-Art.XIV/2017/INF.6), which will contain, in addition to the documents listed in paragraph 17, the list of participants (CTBT-Art.XIV/2017/INF.5) and the report of the Conference (CTBT-Art.XIV/2017/6). - 19.
+Mr Didier Reynders, Deputy Prime Minister and Minister of Foreign Affairs of Belgium, and Mr Ibrahim Al-Eshaiker Al-Jaafari, Minister of Foreign Affairs of Iraq, presided over the first plenary meeting after their election.
+Belgium and Kuwait presided over the second plenary meeting.